Ernst Karl

-Ernst Karl (August 1945 – June 15, 2001 in Krems an der Donau) was an Austrian police officer who was convicted of murdering two burglars.
+Ernst Karl (August 1945 – June 15, 2001) was an Austrian police officer who was convicted of murdering two burglars.
 While in prison, he also killed a convicted murderer and from then on he was designated as one of Austria's most dangerous offenders.
 In 2001, he died under controversial circumstances in a bed equipped with medical restraints in Stein Prison.

 Murders

 On the night of April 15, 1968, Karl shot two burglars, Walter P. and Johann Kihsl in the garage of the Tivoli department store in Vienna-Meidling.
 He claimed to have watched the two men enter the garage during his patrol duty, after which he followed the two to confront them.
 However, when they noticed him, Karl claimed that they shot at him and that he returned fire in self-defense.

 However, since the two men were killed with seven shots from close range, including headshots, the investigators doubted Karl's version of events, and initiated an investigation.
 Two friends of Kihsl testified that he knew a policeman who had given him a gun and advised him about the most appropriate time for a robbery.
 A police lineup was organized, and they identified Ernst Karl as the policeman.
 After a long interrogation, Karl reluctantly confessed to having intentionally shot the burglars in retaliation for blackmail.
 He had known them for some time and they had extorted him by threatening to expose his homosexuality.
 At the time, homosexual activity was a criminal offence in Austria, punishable by imprisonment for one to five years.

 Karl paid them large amounts of hush money several times.
 However, as they demanded progressively larger amounts and Karl proposed to them a burglary at the Tivoli.
 Since he was scheduled to work that night, he promised to stand outside in uniform and ensure they could safely carry out the theft.
 After the men entered the garage, he followed them, convinced them to turn around by addressing them, and killed them.
 After shooting them in the head, he took the gun he had given Kihsl, and fired a shot with it to bolster his self-defense narrative.

 Karl was sentenced to life imprisonment for the two murders and transferred to Stein Prison.
 There, on January 15, 1974, he strangled 41-year-old convicted murderer Johann Rogatsch with his bare hands in the detention center's recreation room.
 He claimed that he acted in self-defense after Rogatsch attempted to force him into a prison break, and attacked him when he refused.
 After this incident, he was transferred to a special detention center housing the most dangerous criminals of the prison, which at the time held only seven inmates.